abhy123/opentelemetry-trace-analytics/readme.md

-# Leveraging AWS OpenSearch for Trace Analytics
+# Leveraging AWS OpenSearch for Trace Analytics with OpenTelemetry

 ### Introduction: